BitOMC/BitOMC/docs/src/guides/sat-hunting.md

 ### Searching for Rare Ordinals in a Bitcoin Core Wallet

-The `ord wallet` command is just a wrapper around Bitcoin Core's RPC API, so searching for rare ordinals in a Bitcoin Core wallet is Easy.
+The `bitomc wallet` command is just a wrapper around Bitcoin Core's RPC API, so searching for rare ordinals in a Bitcoin Core wallet is Easy.
 Assuming your wallet is named `foo`: